Taiwan Day One

 The motor scooter is the popular form of transport.
 Everywhere yu go there are scooters parked where ever there is space.

 Crossing the road is an exciting sport.
 Even though they have these wonderful signs which tell you now only that you have right of way to cross, but also how much time you have left.
 You see the motorists try to turn left or right between pedestrians.
-Now isn't too bad when it is motor cyclists squirting between you as you cross, but the cars do it also.
+Now this isn’t too bad when it is motor cyclists squirting between you as you cross, but the cars do it also.
 They move right up to the edge of the crossing, sometimes stopping just ten cms from you, ready to jump past the moment there is a space, The trick is to stare them in the eye so they at least wait until you have gone past before they accelerate.

 Aff2.JPG